✨ DOWNLOAD OUR APP - Use RCAPP

 4. Select the appropriate COM port and click on upload.

-Once uploading is done you will see led blinking on the board!!
+Once uploading is done, you will see the LED blinking on the board!!

 Conclusion:

-The NodeMCU ESP8266!
-A powerful and versatile platform, it bestows upon us mere mortals a realm of endless possibilities for IoT applications and DIY projects.
+The NodeMCU is a powerful and versatile platform, it bestows upon us mere mortals a realm of endless possibilities for IoT applications and DIY projects.

 It has grown in popularity among both amateurs and professionals because to its low cost and ease of use, and it is backed by a large online community.
 This extensive study has provided you with a detailed understanding of its internal operations and capabilities.